wrex/ganbarometer-svelte/README.md

 3. Run `npm run test` to ensure all the tests are passing.
 4. Run `npm run build` to create the bundle.user.js userscript in the `dist` subdirectory.
 This should be identical to the distributed version.

+## TODO

+- Change getSessions to use Median Absolute Deviation to find sessions

+- Wire everything up to fetch without caching (add caching later)

+- Modify settings to use vest instead of yup, and eliminate forms library.

+- Change reviews/day to a bar graph

+- Change speed to a dial gauge

+- get reviews at app startup and asynch re-render when new data returned.

+- Create components for difficulty/workload/speed that display Graphs OR data